top of page

 Capacity: 3,030

-Schneider Arena is a small on-campus arena located in the Elmhurst neighborhood of Providence, Rhode Island.
+Schneider Arena is a small on-campus hockey arena located in the Elmhurst neighborhood of Providence, Rhode Island.
 It serves as home to Providence College’s men’s and women’s varsity hockey teams.
-In addition, many local youth teams call Schneider Arena home, as does the Rhode Island Interscholastic State Championships.
+In addition, many local youth teams call Schneider Arena home, as do the Rhode Island Interscholastic State Championships.

 There are a pair of concession stands in Schneider Arena’s lobby.
-They feature your basic arena food, including hot dogs, pizza slices, and chicken tenders.
-Fans looking for a snack can choose from pretzels, assorted candies, popcorn, and giant cookies.
-Healthier choices include hummus and trail mix.
+They feature your basic arena food, including hot dogs, pizza slices, chicken tenders and nachos.
+There’s a good selection of snacks, including pretzels, assorted candies, popcorn, giant cookies, and even hummus.

-Coca-Cola products are sold at Schneider Arena.
-Fans looking for an adult beverage will find Budweiser, Bud Light, and Whaler Pale Ale along with Black Box wines.
+Coca Cola products are sold at Schneider Arena.
+Fans looking for an adult beverage will find Bud Light, Narragansett Lager and Whalers Rise IPA along with Black Box wines and High Noon Peach Hard Seltzer sold at the concession stands.

 Atmosphere 3